 - 1. Present a clear link between the specific project activities and the proposed budget items.
 The budget should not contain items that are not supported by the Proposal Narrative. - 2.
-Fairly and reasonably compensate all project partners for their full level of effort, unless otherwise stated in the MOU. - 3.
-Include sufficient funds to provide language access, identify other funds that the applicant has budgeted for language access for this project, or describe other resources that the applicant has secured to ensure meaningful access for persons with limited English proficiency.
+Fairly and reasonably compensate all project partners for their full level of effort, unless otherwise stated in the MOU.
+For more information on compensating project partners, see the Budget Information and Sample Budget Narrative on the OVW website. - 3.
+Include a minimum of \$5,000 to provide language access, identify other funds that the applicant has budgeted for language access for this project, or describe other resources that the applicant has secured to ensure meaningful access for persons with limited English proficiency.
 See the Accessibility section of this NOFO for more information. - 4.
-Include sufficient funds to provide access for people with disabilities or who are Deaf/hard of hearing, identify other funds that the applicant has budgeted for such access for this project, or describe other resources that the applicant has secured to ensure meaningful access for such people.
+Include a minimum of \$3,000 to provide access for people with disabilities and a minimum of \$3,000 to provide access to those who are Deaf/hard of hearing, identify other funds that the applicant has budgeted for such access for this project, or describe other resources that the applicant has secured to ensure meaningful access for such people.
 See the Accessibility section of this NOFO for more information. - 5.
 Include funds to attend OVW-sponsored TTA in the amount of \$15,000 for applicants located in the 48 contiguous states and \$20,000 for applicants located in Puerto Rico, Guam, American Samoa, the Virgin Islands, the Northern Mariana Islands, Hawaii, and Alaska.
 This amount is for the entire 36 months and NOT per year.
-Applicants also may budget expenses in excess of the required amount if they are aware of relevant non-OVW sponsored conferences or training for which they would like permission to use grant funds to support staff/project partner attendance. - 6.
-Designate no more than 10 percent of total funding for supplemental services such as childcare, transportation assistance, clothing, or hygiene products, if applicable. - 7.
-Designate no more than 10 percent of total funding for media purchases such as, billboards, bus/subway advertisements, radio/TV public service announcements, and/or online media, if applicable. - 8.
-If and as appropriate, fairly compensate youth who contribute to the development and implementation of project activities. - 9.
-Distinguish clearly between subawards and contracts in allocating any grant funds to other entities.
+Applicants also may budget expenses in excess of the required amount if they are aware of relevant non-OVW sponsored conferences

-- a.
+- or training for which they would like permission to use grant funds to support staff/project partner attendance. - 6.
+Designate no more than 10 percent of the total funding for media purchases such as billboards, bus/subway advertisements, and/or radio/TV public service announcements, and/or online media, if applicable. - 7.
+Distinguish clearly between subawards and contracts in allocating any grant funds to other entities. - a.
 Pursuant to 2 C.F.R. § 200.331, a subaward is for the purpose of carrying out a portion of the federal award, such as compensating an MOU partner; a contract is for the purpose of obtaining goods and services for the recipient's use. - b.
 The substance of the relationship is more important than the form of the agreement in determining whether the entity receiving federal funds is a subrecipient or a contractor. - c.
 The awarding and monitoring of contracts must follow the recipient's documented procurement procedures, including full and open competition, pursuant to the procurement standards and oversight requirements in 2 C.F.R. §§ 200.317-200.327. - d.
 The issuance and monitoring of subawards must meet the requirements of 2 C.F.R. §§ 200.328-200.329 & 200.332, which includes oversight of subrecipient spending and overall performance to ensure that the goals of the subaward are achieved.